Data-Driven Predictive Control for Stochastic Descriptor Systems: An Innovation-Based Approach Handling Non-Causal Dependencies: Numerical Simulation

-Fig.~\ref{fig_sim} displays the output trajectories, control effort, and prediction errors for all three methods.
+Fig.~\ref{fig_sim} displays the output trajectories, control effort, and prediction errors for all three data-driven control design methods.
 During the first setpoint phase, Inno-DeePC (solid blue) tracks the reference voltages with the smallest steady-state fluctuation, whereas Reg-DeePC (dashed red) and SPC (dash-dotted yellow) exhibit noticeable tracking errors.
-After the setpoint switch at $t = 8.2$\,s, Inno-DeePC settles to the new reference with the shortest transient among the three methods.
+After the setpoint switches at $t=8.2$\,s, Inno-DeePC settles to the new reference with the shortest transient among the three methods.
 Notably, the improper output $V_3$, which depends on $\dot{u}_2$ through the cable inductance $L_{23}$, is well regulated by Inno-DeePC, confirming that the algorithm correctly handles the non-causal output dependency.

-The bottom panel of Fig.~\ref{fig_sim} reveals that Inno-DeePC consistently maintains the lowest prediction error throughout the experiment.
-The $R^2$ coefficients of the one-step-ahead predictions are $0.917$ (Inno-DeePC), $0.727$ (SPC), and $0.531$ (Reg-DeePC).
-The substantially higher $R^2$ demonstrates that the pseudo-inverse predictor~\eqref{eq_yf_predictor} produces near-optimal output predictions that exploit the statistical structure of the descriptor system noise.
+The bottom panel of Fig.~\ref{fig_sim} shows that Inno-DeePC consistently attains the lowest prediction error throughout the experiment.
+Using $R^2=1-\sum_k\|y(k)-\hat y(k)\|^2/\sum_k\|y(k)-\bar y\|^2$, where $\bar y$ is the sample mean, the one-step-ahead prediction scores are $0.917$ (Inno-DeePC), $0.727$ (SPC), and $0.531$ (Reg-DeePC).
+The substantially higher $R^2$ demonstrates that the innovation-based multi-step predictor~\eqref{eq_yf_predictor} produces improved output predictions by exploiting the statistical structure of the descriptor system noise.